-+ shall be present - shall not be used
++ shall be present

-14.4.2.1 General information - Bytes 0 to 31 Byte 0 - Disk Category and Version Number bits b_5 and b_4 shall be set to 10 indicating a single layer disk,
+14.4.2.1 General information - Bytes 0 to 31

+Byte 0 - Disk Category and Version Number

-Bits b_7 to b_4 shall specify the Disk Category, bit b_7 shall be set to 1 indicating a disk according to the +R/+RW Format (see Clause 3), bit b_6 shall be set to 0 indicating a single layer disk,
+Bits b7 to b4 shall specify the Disk Category,

+bit b_7 shall be set to 1 indicating a disk according to the +R/+RW Format (see Clause 3).

+bit b_6 shall be set to 0 indicating a single layer disk, bits b_5 and b_4 shall be set to 10 indicating a +R disk.

-Bits b3 to b0 shall specify the Version Number, they shall be set to 0001 indicating this Ecma Standard.
+Bits b_3 to b_0 shall specify the Version Number,

+they shall be set to 0001 indicating this Ecma Standard.

 This Version Number identifies amongst others the definitions of the data in bytes 32 to 63.
 Drives not acquainted with the specific Version Number of a disk should not try to record on that disk using the information in bytes 32 to 63, which bytes contain the basic write strategy parameters (see Annex Q).